Fences

 What Permits Do You Need?

-You don’t need a permit if you’re building a fence 8 feet high or lower that doesn’t have masonry or concrete pieces over 6 feet unless the fence will be located in a flood-prone area.
+You don’t need a permit if you’re building a fence with a total height of 8 feet high or less that doesn’t have masonry or concrete elements over 6 feet.
+You will need a construction permit if the fence will be located in a flood-prone area.

 If you’re building a taller fence, you need a construction permit.
 Most fences require only a construction subject-to-field-inspection permit.
 For your permit application, you’ll need to submit an application and your scaled plans, including a site plan and section and detail drawings.